 |Place||Chamoli District later to Tehri- Garhwal districts in Uttarakhand|

 |Aim||To protect trees on Himalayan slopes to be cut down by contractors|

 Description: Sunderlal Bahuguna influence the importance of trees among the villagers.
-He said that the trees are important for the environment as they checks the soil erosion, cause rain and provide fresh air.
+He said that the trees are important for the environment as they check the soil erosion, cause rain and provide fresh air.
 The women in Advani Village in Tehri- Garhwal tied the sacred thread around the tree and they hugger the trees.
-Therefore the movement is known as Chipko Movement.
+Therefore the movement is known as the Chipko Movement.
 The protest was against the contractors and authorities who were benefitting from the cutting down of trees.
 The movement gathered momentum in 1978 when women faced police firings and other tortures.
 The then state CM, Hemwati Nadan Bahuguna formed a committee to look into the matter and the results were in the favor of villagers.
-Because of its non-violent means this became the turning point in the eco-development struggles around the world.
+Because of its non-violent means, this became the turning point in the eco-development struggles around the world.

 Read About IAS Syllabus